Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

     mobileNumber        = $p.Contact.Business.Phone.Mobile
 }
 ```

-### Deploying connector with manager reference
-Deploying the connector with the manager reference active should probably result in a lot of errors because HelloID will probably not have created/correlated the highest person (probably the director) in the organization.
-The following steps are recommended when deploying the connector:
-- When using changes or incidents you probably want to enable: do not create topdesk changes or incidents.
-- Start enforcement with: when a manager reference is empty: stop processing and generate an error.
-- Wait until all Topdesk account entitlements are in error.
-- Set: when a manager reference is empty TO clear the manager field in topdesk
-- Manually retry the highest person in the organization.
-- When succeeded set when a manager reference is empty TO stop processing and generate an error
-- Start enforcement repeatedly until all errors with empty managers are gone.
-- When using changes or incidents you need to disable: do not create topdesk changes or incidents.

 ### Changes
 It is possible to create changes in TOPdesk when granting or revoking an entitlement in HelloID.
 The content of the changes is managed in a JSON file.
 The local HelloID agent needs to read this file.